-106 Nigeria.
+- 105 Nigeria.

-107 Source: Federal Capital Development Authority (FCDA) 2017
+- 106 Source: Federal Capital Development Authority (FCDA) 2017

-108 Climate of the Study Area
+- 107 The climate of the Study Area

-109 The climate is generally tropical (Abomeh, 2013).
-The climate if FCT is largely governed by 110 the Inter-Tropical Convergence Zone (ITCZ).
-This zone of convergence is normally defined 111 by both the moisture-laden south-west winds and the north-east dry, continental winds.
-Rain 112 normally occurs south of ITCZ when the ITCZ passes northwards through the FCT between 113 the middle of March and June, it heralds the beginning of the rainy season.
-On its return 114 southwards about the middle of October, it heralds the onset of the dry season.
-Consequently, 115 there is a distinct rainy season that starts in April and ends in October, and a dry, cold season 116 that begins in November and ends in March (Ujoh et. al., 2010).

-The mean annual rainfall total ranges from 1,145mm to 1,631.7mm (Ujoh et. al., 2010).
+The climate is generally tropical (Abomeh, 2013).
+The climate if FCT is largely governed by the Inter-Tropical Convergence Zone (ITCZ).
+This zone of convergence is normally defined by both the moisture-laden south-west winds and the north-east dry, continental winds.
+Rain normally occurs south of ITCZ when the ITCZ passes northwards through the FCT between the middle of March and June, and it heralds the beginning of the rainy season.
+On its return southwards about the middle of October, it heralds the onset of the dry season.
+Consequently, there is a distinct rainy season that starts in April and ends in October, and a dry, cold season that begins in November and ends in March (Ujoh et al., 2010).
+The mean annual rainfall total ranges from 1,145mm to 1,631.7mm (Ujoh et al., 2010).
 This reflects a situation that results from the FCT's location on the windward side of the Jos plateau.
 This gives rise to frequent rainfalls and a noticeable increase in the mean annual total from the south to the north (Balogun, 2001).

-The FCT records its highest temperatures and greatest diurnal ranges during the dry season, when the maximum temperature ranges between $30.40^{\circ}$ C and $35.1^{\circ}$ C. During the rainy season the maximum temperature ranges between $25.8^{\circ}$ C and $30.2^{\circ}$ C. Also, the diurnal range is much reduced.
+The FCT records its highest temperatures and greatest diurnal ranges during the dry season when the maximum temperature ranges between 30.40°C and 35.1°C. During the rainy season, the maximum temperature ranges between 25.8°C and 30.2°C. Also, the diurnal range is much reduced.
 Two main factors strongly influence temperature patterns in the FCT.
-These are cloud cover and elevation, these therefore, accounts for the relatively higher temperatures in some parts of the FCT (Ujoh et. al., 2010).
+These are cloud cover and elevation, these, therefore, accounts for the relatively higher temperatures in some parts of the FCT (Ujoh et al., 2010).
 Abuja is easily the best place to situate a business because of its strategic location and market structure.
 Abuja officially became Nigeria's capital in December 1991, following relocation from the former capital Lagos.
-It is one of Africa's few purpose built cities (Jibril, 2006; Adama, 2007).
+It is one of Africa's few purposes built cities (Jibril, 2006; Adama, 2007).
 The City was designed to serve as a model to other Nigerian cities in the way utilities and services are managed.
 It has been reported that the population in some areas in Abuja is growing by as much as 20-30% per annum Jibril (2006).

-133 METHODOLOGY
+METHODOLOGY

-134 Mode of Data Collection
+Mode of Data Collection